kjvalencik/learn-node/README.md

 	node index K.J.

 [CommonJS](http://wiki.commonjs.org/wiki/CommonJS) is the dependency system used by node.js.
-Modules are loaded from local files, modules installed in the local node_modules folder and finally the global node_modules directory.
+Modules are loaded from local files, modules installed in the local node_modules folder, and finally the global node_modules directory.
 Modules are only loaded once per running instance of node.js.
-All additional calls of modules are passed a a references of the module.exports objects.
+Each additional time a module is required, it is passed a reference to the module.exports returned by the module.

 Create a module, hello.js: